Breathing Problems Solved

 **** Under Construction ***

 Module 1.
-Crucial preliminary Buteyko instructions
+Crucial preliminary Buteyko instructions and goals

 1-A. Voluntary hyperventilation or deep breathing test